n-ashwinkumar/HDB-resale-prices/README.md

 # HDB-resale-prices
- Predictive Modelling of HDB Resale Prices in Singapore
+## Predictive Modelling of HDB Resale Prices in Singapore
+### Refer to Final Report PDF for details